How Our Christian Rehab in Pensacola is Different

-For nearly 60 years, the Teen Challenge Southeast alcohol and substance abuse recovery program has provided long-term recovery for tens of thousands of individuals.
+For nearly 60 years, the Teen Challenge substance abuse treatment and recovery programs has provided long-term recovery for tens of thousands of individuals.
 We are the largest and longest continuously operated group of addiction recovery centers globally, with over 200 centers in the U.S. and over 1,000 more centers worldwide.

-Pensacola Men’s Rehab, part of Teen Challenge Southeast, is an affordable addiction and alcohol recovery program for men age 18 and older.
+Pensacola Men’s Rehab, part of Teen Challenge, is an affordable drug addiction rehab for men age 18 and older.
 This year-long residential program provides peer-to-peer, group, and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities, and vocational rehabilitation.

-Pensacola Men’s Rehab is single-gender and has a safe, clean, healthy environment, providing addiction treatment and recovery.
-Our caring staff is well-trained, most having come through a similar addiction recovery program themselves.
+Our drug addiction rehab is single-gender and has a safe, clean, healthy environment, providing addiction treatment and recovery.
+Our Christian counselors are well-trained, most having come through a similar addiction recovery program themselves.
 Everyone in our care is treated with compassion and respect.
 Those seeking help must follow our proven plan and be ready to commit to a full year of recovery and life skills training.

-Pensacola Men’s Rehab creates life change, for, without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks, or months.
+Our Teen Challenge Florida rehab creates life change, for, without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks, or months.
 Anyone can go through detox and get off alcohol or drugs for a short while, especially in a highly monitored environment.
-Our goal is to provide long-term recovery and lifetime avoidance of addictive substances once the individual leaves our program, even when hard knocks hit.
+Our goal is to provide long-term recovery and lifetime avoidance of addictive substances once the individual leaves our addiction treatment program, even when hard knocks hit.

 Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The individual fills such gaps in their life with drugs or alcohol, which provide temporary relief for the mental anguish.
 However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
 The dependence becomes too powerful and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.